-Pearl Eliadis is an award-winning lawyer, educator, and author who has successfully led complex, global human rights and governance projects for multilateral agencies, including the UN, in China, Ethiopia, Nepal, Sri Lanka, Sudan, Tajikistan and Timor Leste.
-From 2000-2003, she led several UN missions to Rwanda to the National Human Rights Commission and the Unity and Reconciliation Commission.
-Previously, Pearl a served as Director of Policy at the Ontario Human Rights Commission and then as Senior Director at the Policy Research Initiative (Privy Council Office) in Ottawa.
-Currently, Pearl serves as adjunct professor at McGill’s Faculty of Law and is a Full Member of the Centre for Human Rights and Legal Pluralism.
+Pearl Eliadis is Associate Professor (professional) at McGill University and an award-winning lawyer, educator and author.
+From her private law practice based in Montreal, Pearl has successfully led complex, global projects for multilateral agencies, including the UN, and has participated in in-country missions in China, Ethiopia, Nepal, Sri Lanka, Sudan and Timor Leste.
+From 2000-2003, she was part of UN missions to Rwanda in the aftermath of the 1994 genocide and has worked in human rights projects for Iraq and Afghanistan.
+Pearl has a decade of public service as Director of Policy and Education at the Ontario Human Rights Commission and Senior Director at the Policy Research Initiative (PCO) in Ottawa.

 B.C.L.
 (Oxon.)
 University of Oxford, Law

 - Pearl Eliadis and Emily Knox, “Are we there yet?
 Assessing Canada’s (reasonable) progress on the road to housing rights” (Montreal: Quebec Homelessness Prevention Policy Collaborative, 2023).